halcance/halcance/README.md

 - 👋 Hi, I’m @halcance
 - 👀 I’m interested in Finances, Technology, Games, and other things I don't know yet
 - 🌱 I’m currently learning Python and minor interests
-- 💞️ I’m looking to collaborate on open projects about do a better internet
+- 💞️ I’m looking to collaborate in open projects to do a better internet
-- 📫 You can find me at my Twitter account or my email address
+- 📫 You can find me at any @halcance profile

 <!---
 halcance/halcance is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.